ji-zai/personal-site/content/essays/seek-truth.md

 But not acknowledging that masters will also blunder massively paints an unrealistic expectation of what mastery looks like, and so as someone seeking truth about seeking truth, I can't not acknowledge this fundamental truth about mastery.

-Therefore the goal is not to not blunder, but to not blunder in ways that we can avoid.
+**Therefore the goal is not to not blunder, but to not blunder in ways that we can avoid.**

 Unlike most of us, the master is obsessed with discerning which blunders are the result of their lack in skill, and which blunders were inevitable.
 They know that this miscalculation is biggest blunder of them all.

-I believe we significantly underestimate how much control we have over our blunders.

----

 ### How do we blunder?

-In terms of our tree search model, we blunder by:

-1. Not predicting high value truths.
-This means that we don't even see the right paths to go down.
-2. Not valuing truths accurately.
-This causes mis-prioritization in the truths that we've uncovered / predicted.
+Accoridng to our model of seeking truth as a search problem represented by a tree of possibilities, our blunders look like the following:

+1. We assign a value to a truth that is lower than it should be, leading us to ignore a valuable path.
+2. We assign a value to a truth that is higher than it should be, leading us down a path that isn’t nearly as fruitful as another.
+3. We quit a branch too soon.
+4. We don’t quit a branch soon enough.
+5. We act too soon, without giving ourselves time to predict, thereby seeing less possible paths and missing the best ones.
+6. We take too long to act, and spend too much time thinking and predicting beyond a necessary point that won’t improve the paths available to us.
+7. We don’t spend as much time as we could to seeking truth.

+What’s clear is that there are tradeoffs for everything except for one thing: how much time we spend seeking truth to get what we want.
+That if you find a way to commit more time to seeking truth for a particular want, you will get better at fulfilling that want.

+For the others, there is a tradeoff, and a tradeoff implies there’s an optimal point.
+And the answer to what that optimal point is, is of course “it depends”.
+But what does it depend on?
+And are the factors on which it depends on changing?
+If so, how does the change in factors impact how the optimal point shifts?

+In order to be able to draw valuable conclusions and make predictions that actually help us become better at seeking truth and getting what we want, we need to dig much deeper to better understand why we commit these blunders.

+Specifically, we need to understand how the mind goes from what it understands to predicting truths.
+This is how the search tree is formed.
+If you act only based on what you know and see without predicting, you won't get far in your ability to get what you want.

+To explain what happens in this process, we need a theory of mind: how the mind observes, understands, values, and predicts truths.

 ---

-### Why do we blunder?

-- Becuase even if we understand up till this point grasp how we seek truth, it's still difficult to do anything about it.
-In order to analyze how well we actually seek truth, we need to have a theory of how our mind works, so that we understand
-- We need a theory of mind to explain this.
-- And anyone that talks about any skill either explicitly or implicitly has a theory of mind.
+### 5 functions of the mind

+I believe the mind has five functions.

+1. Perceive: to take in information through the senses.
+2. Observe: to consciously take note of some phenomena.
+3. Understand: to turn an observation into a truth.
+4. Value: to assign a value to the truth.
+5. Predict: to predict new truths based on what the mind believes to be true.

+Every time

 ---

-### Four seeking functions of the mind
+### 1. Perceive

 ---

-### A. Observe
+### 2. Observe

 ---

-### B. Understand
+### 3. Understand

 ---

-### C. Value
+### 4. Value

 ---

-### D. Predict
+### 5. Predict

 ---